The Colors of Ices: Measuring ice column density through photometry: Methods

 The composition of any given ice is converted into a molecular weight using the \texttt{molscomps} function.
 In the code, and in laboratory reports, the ice ratios are given as, e.g., H$_2$O:CO$_2$ (100:14), which are number ratios, i.e., for every 14 CO$_2$ molecules, there are 100 H$_2$O in the ice.

 All ices are assumed to have a mass density \mbox{$\rho = 1$ g \percc.} This is a reasonable approximation that adds less than 30\% uncertainty in most measured cases \citep{Hudson2020,Satorre2008}.
 This value is in between the value for low-density amorphous (LDA) water ice ($\rho = 0.94$ g \percc) and high-density amorphous (HDA) water ice ($\rho=1.1$ g \percc) \citep{Eltareb2024}.
 Since astrophysical ice is mostly comprised of water \citep[e.g.,][]{Gibb2004}, and CO ice has roughly the same density \citep{Luna2022}, this assumption is physically warranted.
+CO$_2$ ice has higher density, up to $\rho\lesssim1.53$ g \percc \citep{Satorre2008}, but it is a small fraction of the total ice mass.

 When performing a linear combination of multiple ice species, the $k_\nu$ values are computed by taking the number-weighted mean of the effective opacities $\kappa_{eff}$:

 where $N_i$ is the fraction (e.g., $N_{\mathrm{H_2O}}=100$ and $N_{\mathrm{CO_2}}=14$ in the example above).
 This $\kappa_{eff}$ is then inverted back to a $k$ value and incorporated into an opacity table with the same structure as those retrieved from the online databases.
 The mean molecular weight $\mu$ is then computed as